 Student Mental Health

 Many students experience periods of psychological or emotional distress at some point during their college career.
 Some of our students may also have issues with stress and may need guidance on how to manage stress.
 The vast majority of these students are able to continue their studies, and benefit from the structure and support of the University environment.
 All students who are enrolled in the current semester (part-time or full-time) are eligible for free, confidential counseling services.
-Counseling and Testing Center offers individual, group, and couples counseling, as well as Biofeedback Training at the following locations.
+Counseling and Testing Center offers individual, group, and couples counseling, as well as Biofeedback Training.

 |1||Recognize the Problem: the student may tell you about personal or academic problems that are making it difficult to function academically and their behavior may show unusual stress, depression, confusion, and/or anxiety.
 They could make reference to personal problems in their assignments or through email communication.